fangliye/Data-Locality/index.md

 <p>3.hava a rugh plan about how to implement coding.</p>
 <p>4.How to compile new code. -Done </p>

     a.
-Compile the hadoop source code which are used to install hadoop cluster.
+Compile the hadoop source code which can be used to install hadoop cluster.
      - Install apache maven 3.0.5
      - Install apache ant 1.9.4
      - Install apache protocal 2.5.0